Researcher support

 • Proposal development, including completion of all required forms, budgeting and routing of the completed proposal for all required signature approvals.

-• Coordination between you and the Office for Research and Sponsored Projects Administration (ORSPA), including transmission of completed proposals for review and submission to sponsor.
+• Coordination between you and the Office for Research and Sponsored Projects Administration (ORSPA), including the transmission of completed proposals for review and submission to sponsor.

 • Transfer of existing sponsored projects to ASU.